option-t/option-t/README.md

 ### [fp-ts (v2.13.1)](https://github.com/gcanti/fp-ts/tree/2.13.1)

-_fp-ts_ is a packages that provides various tools to write a functional programming style code including _Either_ and _Option_ type.
+_fp-ts_ is a package that provides various tools to write a functional programming style code including _Either_ and _Option_ type.

 our design’ origin is Rust language, so we also contains an essence of functional programming style which Rust language contains.
-In this point, features that we provides would be similar to fp-ts’ one.
+In this point, features that we provide would be similar to fp-ts’ one.

-However, we do not aim to achieve to provides a feature to write a functional programming language code unlike fp-ts.
+However, However, we do not aim to provide a feature to write a functional programming language code unlike fp-ts.
-Our design goal is that we provide more specialized tools to handle an absence of a values.
+Our design goal is that we provide more specialized tools to handle an absence of values.

 ### [neverthrow (v6.0.0)](https://github.com/supermacro/neverthrow/tree/v6.0.0)